 New developments and golf in Costa del Sol.
 The perfect symbiosis

-However, after not too long, there was a problem that overshadowed the shining colours of the multiple greens: the economic crisis.
-The market simply dropped from one moment to the other and those promotions that initially promised over 2,000 homes, couldn’t go beyond 500.
+However, after not too long, there was a problem that darkened the shining colours of the multiple greens: the economic crisis.
+The market simply dropped from one moment to another and those promotions that initially promised over 2,000 homes, could not go beyond 500.
 Some of them even remained empty and unsold, said the expert.
-At that point in time, there were a lot of arrangements with creditors and bankruptcy.
-Some promoters even saw how their dreams were broken right in front of their eyes and the promotions linked to golf courses increased the banks’ assets lists of properties.
+At that time, there were a lot of agreements with creditors and bankruptcy proceedings.
+Some promoters even saw how their dreams were destroyed in front of their eyes and the promotions linked to golf courses increased the banks’ assets lists of properties.

 In fact, around 20% of the market is still under the control of non-natural proprietorships.
 In other words, mainly under the financial entities that inherited these assets as a payment method due to the mortgage debts that were signed during the crisis period.
-Obviously, these institutions needed the money, so they started selling them below the market price to survive, as it is stated on the Golf Market report of the CBRE.
+Obviously, these institutions needed the money, so they started selling them below the market price to survive, as stated in the Golf Market report of the CBRE.

-Nonetheless, Costa del Sol is flooded with projects in the development area, especially in Estepona, Mijas, Marbella and many others.
+However, the Costa del Sol is flooded with projects in the development area, especially in Estepona, Mijas, Marbella and many others.
 Almost all real estate promoters are focusing on this area because it has better possibilities in this growing market.

-Golf Costa del Sol: a large component to take care
+Golf Costa del Sol: a large component to take care of